 Legitimate ESA Letter Requirements for California

-Seeing if you qualify for an ESA letter first involves talking to a licensed therapist, counselor, psychiatrist, or psychologist, and requesting an ESA letter either online or in person.
+Seeing if you qualify for an ESA letter first involves talking to a licensed healthcare professional such as a therapist, LMFT, social worker, counselor, psychiatrist, doctor, or psychologist.
+Requesting an ESA letter can be done online or in person.

-If you are getting your ESA letter online, make sure that the LMHP is properly licensed in California.
-Working with an LMHP through ESA Doctors ensures that the therapist that you are working with has been vetted and is actually licensed in the State of California to assist you.
+If you are getting your ESA letter online, make sure that the professional is properly licensed for California.
+ESA Doctors ensures that the healthcare professional assisting you is licensed in the State of California.
+ESA Doctors works with compassionate professionals who understand the benefits of emotional support animals for mental wellbeing.

 Need a Legitimate ESA Letter in California?